About Economy Shower Seats

 Can I get new pads for my shower seat?

 Yes, new pads are available.
-Please see the specification sheet for the seat model you have, and there you will find item codes for replacement pads.
+Please see the specification sheet for any seat model you have, and there you will find item codes for the correct replacement pads.

 How do the seats stay in the folded, upright position?